yaay/Finding-Donors-for-CharityML/README.md

 # Finding-Donors-for-CharityML

-Investigated the factors affecting the possibility of a donation being made using real census data.
-Developed a naive classifier to compare testing results.
-Trained and tested multiple supervised ML models on census data to predict a donation possibility.
-The model was selected based on accuracy, F-score metrics, &amp; algorithm efficiency.
+Machine Learning Project for Udacity's Machine Learning Cross-Skilling

+#Project Brief

+This repo containsmy work for the Project of Udacity's Machine Learning Cross-Skilling Program.
+In this project I applied supervised ML techniques on census data to help Charity ML identify people with a very high possiablity to donate for Charity ML.
+I did multipule transformations and preprocessing techniques to manipulate the data into a workable format.
+Then I evaluated 3 supervised ML models of my choice on the data based on based on accuracy, F-score metrics, & algorithm efficiency.
+Then I tuned and optimized the selected model.